adon-cloudcannon/landing-page-test/src/collections/posts/share-common-components-and-syndicate-content-with-site-mounting-on-cloudcannon.md

 ### Enterprise Plan

-On CloudCannon’s Enterprise Plan, we’ve really opened the floodgates: up to 500 Site Mounting connections, and no limits on how many sources you can add onto a single site!&nbsp;
+On CloudCannon’s Enterprise Plan, we’ve really opened the floodgates for our power users — the sky is the limit here!

 * Mount source files *and* build output files
 * ​​​Make up to 500 Site Mounting Connections